akashkataria766/Sky-Core/README.md

 **Active Development — Public Testing & Android Integration**

-Sky Sense is currently in active development.
+Sky Sense has progressed beyond the initial prototype stage and is currently operational for public testing.

+The platform currently includes a functional web application, Android application builds, authentication, personalized AI conversations, conversation continuity, membership experiences, and administrative controls.

-The core application is operational, and an Android build is available for testing.
-Current development is focused on improving the overall user experience, reliability, performance, and application quality.
+Current development is focused primarily on UI/UX refinement, reliability, performance, testing, and production-quality improvements.

-Some features and experiences may continue to change as development progresses.
+> **Note:** Sky Sense is still under active development.
+Features, UI, and application behavior may change as the project evolves.

-## 📱 Try Sky Sense
+## 📱 Android Application

 A testable Android APK is available in this repository.